EA31337/EA31337-Libre/README.md

 Please be aware that backtesting cannot reliabily simulate the future outcome.

+It is recommended to use MetaTrader 5 for the backtesting and optimization.

-The backtesting has been documented at [Backtesting using MT4][gh-wiki-backtest] wiki page.
+For MetaTrader 4, the backtesting has been documented at [Backtesting using MT4][gh-wiki-backtest] wiki page.

 ## Support